History of Europe: Crisis of the 17th century

-The 17th century was an era of crisis.
+The 17th century is typically framed as an era of crisis.
 Many historians have rejected the idea, while others promote it as an invaluable insight into the warfare, politics, economics, and even art.
 The Thirty Years' War (1618–1648) focused attention on the massive horrors that wars could bring to entire populations.
 The 1640s in particular saw more state breakdowns around the world than any previous or subsequent period.
 The Polish–Lithuanian Commonwealth, the largest state in Europe, temporarily disappeared.
 In addition, there were secessions and upheavals in several parts of the Spanish empire, the world's first global empire.
 In Britain the entire Stuart monarchy (England, Scotland, Ireland, and its North American colonies) rebelled.
 Political insurgency and a spate of popular revolts seldom equalled shook the foundations of most states in Europe and Asia.
 More wars took place around the world in the mid-17th century than in almost any other period of recorded history.
-The crises spread far beyond Europe – for example Ming China, the most populous state in the world, collapsed.
 Across the Northern Hemisphere, the mid-17th century experienced almost unprecedented death rates.
-Geoffrey Parker, a British historian, suggests that environmental factors may have been in part to blame, especially global cooling.

 Age of absolutism

 The "absolute" rule of powerful monarchs such as Louis XIV (ruled France 1643–1715), Peter the Great (ruled Russia 1682–1725), Maria Theresa (ruled Habsburg lands 1740–1780) and Frederick the Great (ruled Prussia 1740–86), produced powerful centralized states, with strong armies and powerful bureaucracies, all under the control of the king.

 Throughout the early part of this period, capitalism (through mercantilism) was replacing feudalism as the principal form of economic organisation, at least in the western half of Europe.
 The expanding colonial frontiers resulted in a Commercial Revolution.
 The period is noted for the rise of modern science and the application of its findings to technological improvements, which animated the Industrial Revolution after 1750.

 The Reformation had profound effects on the unity of Europe.
 Not only were nations divided one from another by their religious orientation, but some states were torn apart internally by religious strife, avidly fostered by their external enemies.
 France suffered this fate in the 16th century in the series of conflicts known as the French Wars of Religion, which ended in the triumph of the Bourbon Dynasty.
-England avoided this fate for a while and settled down under Elizabeth I to a moderate Anglicanism.
+England settled down under Elizabeth I to a moderate Anglicanism.
 Much of modern-day Germany was made up of numerous small sovereign states under the theoretical framework of the Holy Roman Empire, which was further divided along internally drawn sectarian lines.
-The Polish–Lithuanian Commonwealth is notable in this time for its religious indifference and a general immunity to the horrors of European religious strife.
+The Polish–Lithuanian Commonwealth is notable in this time for its religious indifference and general immunity to European religious strife.